terraref/tutorials/videos/first_walkthrough.md

 4. Hit “Log in with your CyVerse ID” button
 5. Log in with CyVerse credentials (username and password)
 6. Open Analyses window and hit arrow button to open up RStudio

+Using R language within RStudio.
+Just like you’d use on your own computer when you open up RStudio except because this is within VICE, all the packages we need are already installed.

+\[if you’re not ready, join at weather part\]

 ## Video 2: Downloading Trait Data